-Financial assets or financial liabilities at fair value through profit or loss include those financial assets and financial liabilities designated at initial recognition because 1) such designation eliminates or significantly reduces an accounting mismatch; 2) respective financial assets and financial liabilities are part of a group of financial assets, is abilitized to both and their performance is evaluated on a fair value basis in accordance with a documented risk management or investment strategy; or 3) the embedded derivative does not meet the separation criteria.
-Financial assets and financial liabilities at fair value through profit or loss are recorded at fair value are hanges in fair value are recorded at fair value and changes in fair value are recorded.
+Financial assets or financial liabilities at fair value through profit or loss include those financial assets and financial liabilities designated at initial recognition because 1) such designation eliminates or significantly reduces an accounting mismatch; 2) respective financial assets and financial liabilities are part of a group of financial assets, liabilities or both and their performance is evaluated on a fair value basis in accordance with a documented risk management or investment strategy; or 3) the embedded derivative does not meet the separation criteria.
+Financial assets and financial liabilities at fair value through profit or loss are recorded at fair value and changes in fair value are recorded in the current operations.

 Originated loans and receivables are loans and receivables created by the Bank providing money to a debtor other than those created with the intention of short-term trading.
 Originated loans and receivables comprise loans and advances to customers and are reported net of an allowances to reflect the estimated recoverable amounts.
-The allowance is estimated in accordance with the Regulations on Asset Classification and Provisioning, jointly approved by the President of BOM and the Ministry of Finance.
-(BOM Provisioning Guidelines)
+The allowance is estimated in accordance with the Regulations on Asset Classification and Provisioning, jointly approved by the President of BOM and the Ministry of Finance.(BOM Provisioning Guidelines)